Hochwand

-Hochwand (2,719 m) is a mountain in the Mieming Range in Tyrol, Austria.
+Hochwand (2,719 m) is a mountain in the Mieming Range of Tyrol, Austria.

 It is most famous for its impressive north face, which tumbles for 1,300 m down into the Gaistal valley below.
 The normal route to the summit is from the south, where the slopes are less steep.
 It is a very difficult climb from all sides and much scrambling is required to reach the summit.
-Climbs usually begin at the village of Wildermieming.
+Climbers usually begin their ascent at the village of Wildermieming.